dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 <ConfettiTrigger>

 Congratulations on completing the first part of your move to dbt Cloud 🎉!

-You should have learned:
+You have learned:
 - How to set up your dbt Cloud account
 - How to connect your data platform and Git repository
 - How to configure your development, orchestration, and CI/CD environments